AOsborne-QA/IMS-Starter/README.md

 ### Installing

-To run this project locally, you can follow the below steps:
+To run this project locally in a development environment, you can follow the below steps:

 #### Obtaining The Repository